 - 1. Establish a robust mechanism for ensuring full alignment between the strategic goals at the college level and its programmes' intended learning outcomes and aims. - 2.
-Expedite the completion of mapping all the course intended learning outcomes in the programme to its programme intended learning outcomes and the inclusion of this mapping in the individual Course Specifications documents. - 3.
-Expand the list of major electives to capture the market requirements and cover recent topics related to business, management, and digitalization; as, the current list of major electives is limited to economics and finance.
+Expedite the completion of mapping all of the course intended learning outcomes in the programme to its programme intended learning outcomes and the inclusion of this mapping in the individual Course Specifications documents. - 3.
+Review and fine tune the mapping of courses to programme intended learning outcomes, to ensure greater accuracy and effectiveness of their alignment.

-- 4. Expedite the implementation of the aggregate minimum score for entry into the programme. - 5.
-Expedite the formal benchmarking process of the admission criteria and clarify how student performance impacts the revision of the programme's admission policy. - 6.
-Clarify the criteria used to recruit faculty members at different academic ranks. - 7.
-Review the academic workload to provide faculty members with more time to conduct impactful research that can be published in good international academic journals. - 8.
-Consider hiring more faculty members, particularly with skills related to the application of emergent digital technologies in the college's fields of Business, and preferably to have among them full-time professors. - 9.
-Provide appropriate incentives that ensure the retention of research-oriented faculty members. - 10.
-Review the mapping of assessments to course intended learning outcomes to ensure that they provide relevant and accurate measurements of the learning outcomes and graduate attributes. - 11.
-Review the acceptable percentage and determine better measures and mechanisms to identify academic plagiarism cases in addition to similarity. - 12.
-Review the selection criteria of external moderators, to ensure that they are clearer, reflecting diversity and independence, and align well the qualifications and specializations moderators with the courses verified and moderated. - 13.
+- 4. Expand the list of major electives to cover current topics, such as Crypto-currencies, Fintech, Data Analytics, Machine Learning, and potentially consider turning some of them into core courses. - 5.
+Expedite the implementation of the aggregate minimum score for entry into the programme. - 6.
+Expedite the formal benchmarking process of the admission criteria and clarify how student performance impacts the revision of the programme's admission policy. - 7.
+Clarify the criteria used to recruit faculty members at different academic ranks. - 8.
+Review the academic workload to provide faculty members with more time to conduct impactful research that can be published in reputable international academic journals. - 9.
+Consider hiring more faculty members, particularly with skills related to the application of emergent digital technologies in the College's fields of Business, and preferably to have among them full-time professors. - 10.
+Review the mapping of assessments to course intended learning outcomes, to ensure that they provide relevant and accurate measurements of the learning outcomes and graduate attributes. - 11.
+Review the acceptable similarity percentage and determine better measures and mechanisms to identify academic plagiarism cases in addition to similarity. - 12.
+Review the selection criteria of external moderators, to ensure that they are clearer, reflecting diversity and independence, and align well the qualifications and specializations of moderators with the courses verified and moderated. - 13.
 Revise the Senior Business Project Handbook, to clearly include the roles and responsibilities of both the supervisor and the learner. - 14.
 Revise the Senior Business Project marking evaluation grid, to make it better aligned with the programme's intended learning outcomes and more detailed and clearer in terms of what is expected of the students' performance in the project. - 15.
 Conduct a formal study of the reasons behind the relatively high withdrawal rate in the programme, to be able to develop a mitigation plan accordingly. - 16.
-Conduct more timely revisions of its key policies. - 17.
+Conduct more timely revisions of the college key policies. - 17.
 Produce an annual review report at the programme level, including a relevant improvement plan (where necessary). - 18.
-Regularise without delay the implementation of periodic reviews according to university policy and procedures to ensure that appropriate and comprehensive scrutiny of the programme occurs on a consistent and regular basis. - 19.
-Expedite the implementation of comprehensive and structured benchmarking exercises of the programme, and with greater adherence to the university
+Regularise without delay the implementation of periodic reviews according to university policy and procedures, to ensure that appropriate and comprehensive scrutiny of the programme occurs on a consistent and regular basis.

-- benchmarking policy and clearer demonstrations of how the benchmarking outcomes are being used in the programme. - 20.
-Explore further ways to increase survey response rates and ensure that responses are analysed and reported on at programme level in a structured way to inform decision-making concerning the programme. - 21.
+- 19. Expedite the implementation of comprehensive and structured benchmarking exercises of the programme, and with greater adherence to the university benchmarking policy and clearer demonstrations of how the benchmarking outcomes are being used in the programme. - 20.
+Explore further ways to increase survey response rates and ensure that responses are analysed and reported on at programme level in a structured way, to inform decision-making concerning the programme. - 21.
 Conduct a more comprehensive review of all the mechanisms used for monitoring whether the programme meets labour and societal demands, to ensure that they are effective and remain fit-for-purpose.